aydaraliev/docker_assignment/README.md

 # docker assignment

-#### This repository contains Dockerfile to build an image that is based on Ubuntu 18.04 and contains the following software with all the dependencies:
+#### This repository contains Dockerfile that builds an image that is based on Ubuntu 18.04 and contains the following software with all the dependencies:

 	* samtools version 1.12 with htslib plugins
 	* libdeflate version 1.7